nstalexa/Ticket_Tracking_System/README.md

 ### Design Patterns:

-Visitor - the Visitor design pattern is paired with Command design pattern, the main use being to separate each command execution depending on the user type.
+Visitor - the Visitor design pattern is paired with the Command design pattern, the main use being to separate each command execution depending on the user type.
 Each user type executes the command differently and has access to different fields.

 Observer - the Observer design pattern is used to send notifications about each event change in order to add the notifications to a list that can be printed.